pachterlab/LP_2021/05-current-techs.md

 ## In situ sequencing {#iss}

 In contrast to smFISH based techniques, techniques reviewed in this section determine the sequences of the target transcript or the gene specific barcode by *in situ* sequencing by ligation (SBL) or sequencing by synthesis (SBS) to distinguish between transcripts of different genes.
 This section reviews 3 *in situ* SBL strategies, SOLiD, cPAL, and SEDAL, and the spatial transcriptomics techniques using them.

+SBL relies on the specificity of the DNA ligase, so ligation only occurs when both sequences to ligate match the template in the vicinity of the site of ligation.
+Prior to SBL, this specificity was used to detect SNVs that would otherwise be missed as ISH probes can tolerate some mismatches.
+A technique using ligation of two oligonucleotides to detect SNVs was introduced in 1988 by Ulf Landegren [@Landegren1988], laying the foundation of SBL.
+The padlock probe came in the same tradition of SNV detection, and Mats Nilsson worked with Landergren when creating the padlock probe [@Nilsson1994].

+Almost all spatial transcriptomics techniques based on SBL require _in situ_ reverse transcription of the mRNAs as ligation with RNA as template is inefficient.
+As already mentioned in Section \@ref(lcm-amplification), IVT amplification of transcripts from single cells for expression profiling originated in the Eberwine group [@VanGelder1990; @Eberwine1992], where rather than LCM, the cDNAs from the single cells were reverse transcribed _in situ_ during electrophysiological recording before the cellular content was aspirated for IVT amplification.
+This was built upon the _in situ_ reverse transcription technique from the Eberwine group in 1988 [@Tecott1988], where the cDNA of proopiomelanocortin (POMC) was radiolabeled so the spatial distribution of the mRNA was visualized on an autoradiograph.
+This made most _in situ_ SBL techniques possible, which instead of radioactivity, use gene barcodes to locate the transcripts in a multiplexed and safer way.

 ### SOLiD and FISSEQ {#solid}